malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * The overall brain structure is obviously constructed as a result of evolutionary pressures.
 I suggest that the brain is also pre-wired with the most basic starting blocks of a control mechanism.
 That pre-wiring likely incorporates some degree of immutable hard barriers, for example to ensure that we don't get completely stuck in a tight infinite loop, but also supports the ability for us to learn, modify, and override softer control forces.

 * I suspect that different components of the brain learn through different mechanisms.
-For example, we know that [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) learning operates in an 'online learning' mode.
-There is also some evidence that our brain employs 'offline learning' such as in the suggested process of [memory consolidation](https://en.wikipedia.org/wiki/Memory_consolidation).
+For example, we know that [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) learning operates in an _online learning_ mode.
+There is also some evidence that our brain employs _offline learning_ such as in the suggested process of [memory consolidation](https://en.wikipedia.org/wiki/Memory_consolidation).
 Lastly, I suspect that some systems learn through more of a re-enforcement style, updating their state only occasionally when feedback is available, and possibly applying its state as a source of online learning pressure to other components.

 ## Lossiness in Visceral Loop
 We appear to perceive certain external and internal senses and data sources, while not perceiving others.
-For example, we don't have direct access to arbitrary long term memories, and it seems quite reasonable to assume that access to long term memory requires some sort of background lookup.
+For example, we don't have direct access to arbitrary long term memories and it seems quite reasonable to assume that access to long term memory requires some sort of background lookup.
 But our ability to infer the inputs to the main high-level processor is limited by what it can output.
-That limitation alone could be the explanation for what we perceive in our phenomenal experience vs what we don't.
+That limitation alone could be the explanation for what we perceive within phenomenal experience vs what we don't.
 Alternatively, perhaps the processor is capable of selecting any of its inputs and allowing them to pass through un-transformed.
-Or perhaps the real answer is somewhere in between or a a mixture of the two.
-In brief, the question is about how 'lossy' the transformation is from input to output.
+Or perhaps the real answer is somewhere in between or a mixture of the two.
+In brief, the question is about how "lossy" the transformation is from input to output.

 Considerations:
 * are some inputs treated differently to others so that there is a clear distinction between those than can be processed and fed directly to output vs those that can't?
 * does the processing itself, through a combination of evolution and learning, select some inputs more strongly and reflect them in the output more accurately than others?
-* are there evolutionary limitations in what the state model can represent, that could means that certain inputs are effectively hidden from representation?
+* are there evolutionary limitations in what the state model can represent, that could mean that certain inputs are effectively hidden from representation?

 tbd. diagram